Hanra-s-work/polytonic_greek_keyboard/README.md

-# polymorphic_greek_keyboard
+# Polytonic_Greek_keyboard

-This is the repository containing the development process for the physical polymorphic greek keyboard.
+This is the repository containing the development process for the physical polytonic Greek keyboard.